rgeraldporter/booltable/README.md

 BoolTable is an expressive alternative for complex and incongruous if/else conditional structures in Javascript.

-It exposes two APIs: `Truth` and `Decision`.
-These roughly match up to being truth tables and decision tables.
+It exposes three APIs: `Truth`, `Decision`, and `BoolTable`.
+These roughly match up to being variations on truth tables and decision tables.

 ## Example